rce-incorporated/Fiu/README.md

 # [Fiu](https://github.com/TheGreatSageEqualToHeaven/Fiu/blob/main/Source.lua)

 Pronounced like "Phew".
-This software aims to provide a decently fast and reliable way of executing Luau bytecode under other Lua environments without the use of `loadstring`.
-For the purpose of anything from sandboxing to reimplementing arbitrary execution, this should serve your needs.
+This interpreter aims to provide a decently fast and reliable way of executing Luau bytecode without the use of `loadstring`.

-Fiu does not taint the environment if you pass it a table of functions or a wrapper around `getfenv` using `__index` so it should not deoptimise the environment.

-Note that only an interpreter is provided, and compiled code must be obtained from some external source.

-Fiu is in a working state but bugs and side effects can be encountered!
+Fiu does not taint the environment if you pass a table of functions or a wrapper around `getfenv` that does not taint Fiu's thread.
+Note that only an interpreter is provided, and compiled code must be obtained from an external source.
+While Fiu is in a working state but bugs and side effects can be encountered!
 Open an [issue](https://github.com/TheGreatSageEqualToHeaven/Fiu/issues) if you encounter any breaking issues.

-**Vector constants are currently not supported!**

 # Usage
 Use `Source.lua` from the repository and set `FIU_DEBUGGING` to false at the top of the file.